 Jim Corbett National Park lies on a heavy monsoon belt, which ensures high rainfall during the southwest monsoon.
 While temperatures drop between 25 - 35-degree Celsius, humidity increases drastically.
 The jungle looks lush, verdant and rejuvenated with creepers and climbers dotting the forest floor.
 The entire atmosphere is ethereal and magical, as you experience nature in its true glory.
 Monsoon is the mating season for most mammals and birds, so you can hope to hear the exotic mating calls of many songbirds and animals.
 If you're one for adventure and exploration, Jim Corbett National Park is the best place to be in the monsoon.
 You can trek through the hillocks, but keep in mind that there is a risk of landslides due to the heavy rains.
 Jeep safaris are also allowed.

 For families, monsoon may not be the best option to visit this Park as three zones are closed, and you may find it difficult to maneuver through the dense vegetation.
 Only the Jhirna and Sitabani Zones are open.
 Monsoon sees the most number of insects in the Park as well.
 June to September is the best off-season to visit Corbett because the prices are low, and resort rates are slashed.
 This makes it perfect for tourists and solo travellers on a budget to visit this exquisite Park without it being too much of a strain on the wallet.
-If you are planning for this wondrous place and any kind of confusion regarding Jim Corbett like how to reach, where to stay, things to do and places to visit in and around the park then We have the perfect guide plan for jim corbett national park.
+There are lots of beautiful places near Jim Corbett, If you are planning for Uttarakhand and Jim Corbett, then you can visit the top most visiting places near Nainital..

 Jim Corbett National Park is an exotic place with endangered species of animals, birds, and a variety of attractive flora and fauna.
 People from all over the world come to explore the hidden treasure of this park.
 It is a tiger reserve and here tigers roam freely amidst nature.
 Each one of us wishes to have a glimpse of a tiger in its natural habitat, don't we?
 Especially children love animals that's why I think most of the cartoon characters are based on animals.